SAP-samples/btp-azure-opensap/Week3/Unit3/README.md

 # Triggering an SAP workflow from an SAP Conversational AI bot

 Extend the exercise with SAP workflow to SAP Conversational AI to learn how to create an SAP Conversational AI Bot and understand how to trigger SAP workflow from SAP Conversational AI bot.
+Lastly, integrate SAP Conversational AI with Azure bot and Microsoft Teams.

 ## Problems
 > If you have any issues with the exercises, don't hesitate to open a question in the openSAP Discussion forum for this course.
 Provide the exact step number: "Week3Unit1, Step 1.1: Command cannot be executed.
 My expected result was [...], my actual result was [...]".
 Logs, etc. are always highly appreciated.